Sleeping

 Even today, in countries where a nomadic culture still prevails, it’s often perfectly normal to pitch shelter in a different location every few nights and without the need to hand over a wad of sweaty cash in order to do so.

 I think we have changed.
-We have become almost too comfortable in today’s world of fluffy bed sheets and constant access to gas, water and electricity to even think about another way of spending the night.
+We’ve become almost too comfortable in today’s world of fluffy bed sheets and instant access to water, electricity and netflix to even think about another way of spending the night.
 It’s all too easy to forget today that it wasn’t so long ago that we all lived in a completely different way and without the convenience of the above things in our lives.
 Perhaps we fetched water from a well for our daily needs instead of turning on a tap.
 Perhaps we used candles to light our homes instead of flicking on a switch and maybe we even wrapped ourselves in clothes to stay warm instead of turning on the central heating.
-Perhaps our lives then were infinitely more difficult, brutal and dominated more by our daily chores but I don’t think this is necessarily a bad thing per se.
+Perhaps our lives then, were infinitely more difficult, brutal and dominated more by our daily chores but I don’t think this is necessarily a bad thing per se.

 I’m in no way saying we all need to go and live in a way which harbours visions of caves where the odd woolly mammoth might pop by to say hello but I do think we should remind ourselves that we’re all very privileged to have been born into a world with such an unending list of creature comforts that we all take for granted, perhaps too much.

 Most people might believe that the many chores we used to undertake out of necessity, but which have now almost completely vanished from our lives, give us more time to enjoy the other things in life but I really don’t see that all too often.
-I see the vast majority of people, including myself, zoning out to an endless succession of digital nonsense; be it television, Netflix, Twitter or Facebook, and not really doing anything constructive with all that spare time that has been bestowed upon us.
-Sometimes I think it’s counterproductive and we should all remember the value of human interaction instead of simply switching off after a hard day’s work.
-It’s for these reasons that I prefer to travel by bicycle and to sleep outside; It’s nice to flick off that switch, read a book, write or perhaps play something rather than simply zoning out.
-Travelling by bicycle and sleeping in a tent is my own small but helpful way of reminding myself where I came from and that I shouldn’t take for granted that which is given to me now.
+I see the vast majority of people, including myself, zoning out to an endless succession of digital nonsense; be it television, Netflix, X or Facebook, and not really doing anything constructive with all that spare time that has been bestowed upon us.
+Sometimes I think it’s counterproductive and we should try to remember the value of human interaction instead of simply switching off after a hard day’s work.
+It’s for these reasons that I prefer to travel by bicycle and trek and to sleep outside; It’s nice to flick off that switch and read a book rather than simply zoning out.
+Sleeping outdoors lends itself well to travelling by bicycle and indeed hiking and is a helpful reminder to myself that I shouldn’t take for granted that which is given to me now.

-I tend to think back to an encounter I had with an English guy whom, having visited his sons in The Netherlands, was cycling back to Dunkirk before catching the ferry back home.
+I tend to think back to an encounter I had with an English guy who, having visited his sons in the Netherlands, was cycling back to Dunkirk before catching the ferry back home.
 I met him just as we were both leaving the ferry, after which I was to cycle back up to Manchester.
 He told me a story that I could relate to in a way because I tend to sleep for free quite a bit.
-The night before he was about to cross over into Belgium, as it was turning dark and with no town in sight, he decided to sleep in a bivvy bag by the side of the canal he was following.
-Having settled in for the night, along came two police officers whom told him that it was unacceptable to sleep there and that he would have to move on before informing him that there was an official campsite a few km’s back.
+The night before he was about to cross over into Belgium.
+As it was turning dark, and with no town in sight, he decided to sleep in a bivvy bag by the side of the canal he was following.
+Having settled in for the night, along came two police officers who told him that it was unacceptable to sleep there and that he would have to move on before informing him that there was an official campsite a few km’s back.

-Now let me just remind you that the guy was on public land, it was after dusk, in the countryside and he wasn’t even camping, but merely sleeping in a kind of sleeping bag on the grass.
-I think it’s sad and utterly preposterous that a person must have to find some kind of official accommodation in order to get his or her required sleep for the night.
+Now let me just state that the guy was on public land, it was after dusk, in the countryside and he wasn’t even camping, but merely sleeping in a kind of sleeping bag on the grass.
+I think it’s sad and utterly preposterous that a person must have to find some kind paid accommodation in order to sleep for the night.
 It’s barking mad really when you actually stop and think about it.

 Sure, at first it was a little difficult to find suitable places and maybe even a little scary too but all that soon fades away when you realise that travelling this way is not only free but also uplifting, fulfilling and you soon actually start to embrace it.
 It gives you confidence and control over your own life and path and it also injects a kind of energy into you that perhaps you didn’t even know you had.
-It’s exciting to rise in the morning and not know if your next night’s sleep will be on a beach, a forest, someone’s land (with their permission) or even in someone’s home (having been invited in obviously).
+It’s amazing and exciting to rise in the morning and not know if your next night’s sleep will be on a beach, a forest, atop a mountain or in full view of an awesome vista.
+It’s invigorating and rewarding to say the least.

 Take your time in finding a suitable place and know when to stop